 IT managers, CIO and CFO

 Does the CIO want to know that one server got a critical memory or CPU alert on Saturday morning?
 Does the CIO find it annoying or useful when he receives this notification on his iPhone?
-It is still an open question whether this target user group needs mobile alerts or not.
+When we got started, we didn't have any clue.

-At the Mobile First conference, customers and internal sales team expressed continuous requests for a mobile product for Monitor.
+At the Mobile First conference 2016, customers and internal sales team expressed continuous requests for a mobile product for Monitor.
 The product manager and I both liked this idea, but we didn’t have too much insight or data about what exactly the use cases should be for mobile experience.
-Our design strategy to move on was to quickly create a mobile prototype and use that to validate the product-market-fit, and then iterate based on feedback.
+Our design strategy to move on was to quickly create a mobile prototype and validate the product-market-fit, and then iterated our design and product decisions.

 Internal Usability Testing